Bosnia and Herzegovina - Country Commercial Guide

 Overview

 BiH has approximately one million hectares of arable land with farms accounting for approximately half of it, or 500,000 hectares.
 Domestically, the sectors with the best available and productive natural resources are fruits and vegetables, livestock, and poultry.
-The largest crop is corn, followed by wheat, and potatoes.
+The largest crop is corn, followed by wheat and potatoes.
 The agriculture sector’s share of GDP is approximately eight percent, while it accounts for 20 percent of total employment.
 Farms are predominately small and inefficient, and the country remains a net food importer.
-In 2021, agri-food imports totaled $20.6 billion, while exports were valued at $552.6 million.
-Agricultural products only represent approximately six percent of exports, but account for 15 percent of total imports.
-The primary imported food products include grains and grain products, beverages (alcoholic and non-alcoholic), and meat and dairy products.
+In 2022, agri-food imports totaled $2.4 billion, while exports were valued at $582 million.
+Agricultural products represent approximately six percent of exports, but account for 15 percent of total imports.
+The primary imported food products include grains and grain products, beverages (alcoholic and non-alcoholic), meat, and dairy products.

-In 2021, total U.S. agricultural and fish export to BiH were valued at $15.5 million 0.7 percent of BiH’s total agricultural and fish imports and consisted of whey protein, tree nuts (almonds, pistachios, and walnuts, whiskey), frozen hake, and dried fruits (cranberries).
-Total U.S. agricultural and fish imports from BiH were valued at $4.9 million in 2021.
-The key exports from BiH were coffee, processed grain products, and alcohol.
+In 2022, total U.S. agricultural and fish exports to BiH were valued at $15.5 million (one percent of BiH’s total agricultural and fish imports) and included various food preparations, tree nuts (almonds, pistachios, and walnuts), whiskey, frozen hake, and peanuts.
+Total U.S. agricultural and fish imports from BiH were valued at $5.5 million in 2022.
+The key exports from BiH were processed grain products, coffee, sunflower oil, and alcohol.

-Most U.S. origin products are shipped to BiH through neighboring countries and therefore may not appear as a U.S. origin import.
+Most U.S. origin products are shipped to BiH through neighboring countries and therefore may not appear as U.S. origin imports.
 Actual U.S. exports are likely considerably higher than indicated above.

 Table 2: BiH Agri-Food Sector (million $)